These are your rights and responsibilities as a borrower under the Federal Perkins Loan Program.

 - University of New Orleans services withheld: All future services including transcripts, diplomas, and financial aid will be denied.

-- Transfer to First Placement Collection Agency: All delinquent loans, by state law, will be referred to a collection agency where
+- Transfer to the State of Louisiana's Collection Agency: All delinquent loans, by state law, will be referred to a collection agency where

-collection costs of up to 24% will be added to the amount due.
-The loan will be accelerated
+collection costs of up to 33.33% will be added to the amount due.
+The loan will be

-making the entire amount of the loan due and future deferments may be denied.
-UNO's
+accelerated making the entire amount of the loan due and future deferments may be

-first placement collections agency is Todd, Bremer & Lawson, Inc. (TB&L).
-An account is sent to TB&L once it is nine months delinquent.
-If you need to contact
+is sent to LA-AGO once it is nine months delinquent.
+If you need to contact LA-AGO,

-- Assignment to the U.S. Department of Education: If GRC cannot collect the past due balance within one year, the loan will be assigned
+- Assignment to the U.S. Department of Education: If LA-AGO cannot collect the past due balance within two years, the loan will be

-to the Federal Government who will pursue collection action indefinitely.
-The U.S.
+assigned to the Federal Government who will pursue collection action indefinitely.

-Department of Education will also withhold Federal Tax refunds and prevent federal
+The U.S. Department of Education will also withhold Federal Tax refunds and prevent

-Credit Bureau Report: All current and delinquent loans are reported by UAS to all three national credit bureaus.
+- Credit Bureau Report: All current and delinquent loans are reported by UAS to all three national credit

-The single best thing a borrower can do is to keep the lines of communication open.
+The best thing a student borrower can do is to keep the lines of communication open.

-A Perkins Loan is an important responsibility and must be treated that way.
+A UNO Federal Perkins Loan is an important financial responsibility and must be treated

 If you become past due on your Federal Perkins Loan and are unable to pay the balance